 When through fiery trials thy pathways shall lie,

 Even down to old age all My people shall prove

 The soul that on Jesus has leaned for repose,

 Both How Firm a Foundation and Desert Song point to God as our comfort and confidence in tough times.
 The greatest difference however is the point of view from which each song is written.
 Desert Song speaks from our point of view as those going through the trial; the majority of How Firm a Foundation is God speaking to those going through the trial.
-The lyrics “This is my prayer” from Hillsong have a man-to-God directionality.
-The lyrics “What more can He say, than to you He has said” from How Firm a Foundation have a God-to-man direction.
+“This is my prayer” from Hillsong gives a man-to-God directionality.
+On the other hand, “What more can He say, than to you He has said” from How Firm a Foundation connotes a God-to-man direction.
 How Firm a Foundation contains allusions, as well as direct quotes, from passages in Isaiah.
 For example, Isaiah 41:10 “Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness” is echoed in verse 3.

 Yes, Desert Song tells us “In every season, You are still God.
 I have a reason to sing, I have a reason to worship.”
 But, How Firm a Foundation is more compelling, more explicit about what our reason for rejoicing is.
 “Even down to old age… [God’s ] sovereign, eternal, unchangeable love” is what is going to keep us rejoicing and praising.
 Compare “still God” with “sovereign, eternal, and unchangeable.”